Discovering the Etruscan population through archaeology

 Church of Sant'Angelo al Cassero: the crypt

-During the restoration of the church, different alignments of the walls were discovered in the crypt, characterised by large, square blocks belonging to the Etruscan wall circle (4th century BC).
-Two showcases display archaic Etruscan (bucchero and impasto ware) and Hellenistic finds (grey and black-painted ceramics) discovered on the site, as well as the cover of a cinerary urn with an Etruscan inscription (3rd century BC).
+During the restoration of the church, different alignments of the walls were discovered in the crypt, but all of them characterised by large, square blocks belonging to the old circuit of Etruscan walls and dating from the fourth century BC.
+Two showcases display the Etruscan finds, whether Archaic (in bucchero and impasto) or Hellenistic (grey and black-painted ceramics), that have been discovered on the site, as well as the lid of a cinerary urn with an Etruscan inscription (third century BC).

 Archaeological excavations have unearthed a shrine that lies on a north-south axis, is built to a rectangular plan and measures 17 by 22 metres.
 It bears a strong resemblance to the Etruscan temples that Vitruvius wrote about in his De Architectura.
 The podium was constructed from great stone blocks, and its pronaos has four columns, arranged in two rows of two, and an access staircase hewn into the rock.
 The materials used to decorate the roof, which now stands reconstructed in the Museum, date back to the middle of the fourth century BC.
 The shrine, however, has enjoyed two other stages of life, the oldest finishing at the end of the sixth century BC, and the latest in the second century BC.

 The Etruscan Gate

 Subfoundations have been identified under the western side of the medieval wall circuit, thanks to the presence of small bumps which betray the threshold and jambs of a city gate, with a ramp that leads all the way back to the Hellenistic Etruscan period.
 The remnants have been swallowed up by the medieval citadel walls but remain visible; they can be accessed from Piazzale del Cassero by going through the recently reopened Porta Perugina.